Alkahestry/ECDH-Image-Encoding/README.md

 + Decoding requires 3 shared keys (calculated from 3 private keys and 3 other party's public keys) along with 3 octal shift sequences.

-We don't implement extra encoding step between 2 interleaving steps because the authors didn't describe the process specifically.
+We didn't implement extra encoding step between 2 interleaving steps because the authors didn't describe the process specifically.
 Which makes our algorithm different and less secured from the proposed algorithm in the paper.

 ## Results

 ![alt text](https://github.com/Alkahestry/ECDH-Image-Encoding/blob/main/resources/combine_images.jpg)

+## Conclusion

-Conclusion: The encoder yeilds an average result for encrypting multicolored and complicated images, but to encode a much more simple image, the algorithm is still far from the finish line.
+The encoder yeilds an average result for encrypting multicolored and complicated images, but to encode a much more simple image, the algorithm is still far from the finish line.
 I would recommend adding extra encoding steps for a more secured cryptographic system.

 ## Contributing